RETAIL MASTER DATA MANAGEMENT

 - 200+ Vendor attributes managed in nearly 14 applications

-- Designating master systems for different attributes for a particular master data entity
+- Designating master systems for different attributes for a particular master data entity.

-- Utilizing Services for master data management
+- Utilizing services for MDM.

-- Synchronizing master data across individual business systems
+- Synchronizing master data across individual business systems.

 Built on the individual applications, provided the master data attributes for those attributes it effectively owned.
 These private data services provided the relevant attributes to the public service that invoke it.
 The end user applications had no direct access to the private services.
 These private services provided the decoupling from the public service, providing flexibility to change the underlying implementation.

-Synchronized the master data attributes once the data owner authorized the content for public consumption across all the required enterprise systems.
+Synchronized the master data attributes once the data owner authorized the content for public consumption across all required enterprise systems.

 The deployment and adoption of the MDM solution brought about numerous benefits:

-- Providing flexibility to change ownership for various data attributes for a given master data
+- Providing flexibility to change ownership for various data attributes for a given master data.

-- Deploying reusable services that could be used by various applications – thus reducing future costs in implementing the same functionality
+- Deploying reusable services that could be used by various applications, thus reducing future costs in implementing the same functionality.

-- Adopting a set of standards for master data access in lieu of each application building a customized and costly data access mechanism
+- Adopting a set of standards for master data access in lieu of each application building a customized and costly data access mechanism.

 TIBCO™ – BusinessWorks; EMS; Hawk